 - Click Enable.

-- View running ECS instances.
+- View the running ECS instance.

-After the shipper is created, you can view running ECS instances to check whether the shipper installation succeeds and handle exceptions as prompted.
+After the shipper is created, you can view the running ECS instance to check whether shipper installation on the ECS instance succeeds and handle exceptions as prompted.

 - Optional:View monitoring and dashboard information.